aip956/SampleCodeAndProjects/C/MyMastermind/README.md

 ## Description
-TODO - How have you solved the problem?
 Determine if Player 1 has entered a secret and/or maximum number of tries.
 If so, determine if those inputs are valid (numbers).
 If no secret was entered, generate a random number secret of length 4. </br>